ewilsey/120-work/hw-7/readme.md

 <!--

-Line 13 was changed to make the canvas full screen.
+Made the canvas full screen.
-Line 14 changed the background color to light blue using color picker.
+Changed the background color to 'black'.
-Line 17 was deleted to shorted the gap between setup and draw to 2 lines.
+Shorted the gaps between functions from 3 to 2 lines.
+Eliminated Stroke.
+Changed colors and transparency of ellipse to change depending on the x and y coordinates of the ball.

 -->